Flames to break ground on $584M arena in 2024

 As part of the new arena deal, the Flames have a 35-year commitment to remain in Calgary.
 Renderings of the arena haven't been made available, and there's no timeline for those to be revealed.

-Along with the new arena, the $1.22 billion project includes a community rink, additional parking, street-level enhancements around the building, and transportation and infrastructure improvements in the area.
+Along with the new arena, the $1.22 billion ($875 million U.S.) project includes a community rink, additional parking, street-level enhancements around the building, and transportation and infrastructure improvements in the area.

-The Flames will be on the hook for $356 million.
-The Alberta provincial government will put up $330 million, while the City of Calgary ($537 million) will cover the rest of the costs, including any overruns.
+The Flames will be on the hook for $356 million ($260 million U.S.).
+The Alberta provincial government will put up $330 million ($240 million U.S.), while the City of Calgary ($537 million or $391 million U.S.) will cover the rest of the costs, including any overruns.

 Once the new arena -- which will seat 18,000 to 18,400 fans -- is finished, the 19,289-seat Saddledome will be demolished.